muratukel/TravelDataset-DataAnalysis/README.md

 | 2020-12     | Application            | 4519                     | 3852                    |
 | 2020-12     | Internet               | 2555                     | 2170                    |

+## 3-) Calculate the success rates of the banks and present them in a graph.
+- This analysis has been requested to evaluate and compare the performance of the bank.
+The success rate of the bank is a measure that indicates how effective its activities such as lending, deposit collection, generating interest income, and risk management are.
+By comparing the success rate of the bank over time or with other banks in a graph, it is possible to identify the strengths and weaknesses, as well as opportunities and threats of the bank.
+This analysis can assist the bank in making better decisions in areas such as strategic planning, marketing, customer relations, and competitive advantage.

 # More of our case studies to come!